-A lock operation is also possible in which data is sent on a round trip through the processing at both ends of the chain and can be used as a test and control function.
+A lock operation is also possible in which data is sent on a round trip through the processing at both ends of

 The bus management layer is quite complex and operates in both the hardware and software of the individual node interface.
 It controls the operation of the physical, link and transaction layers.
 If there is a pc on the network this will most likely act as the bus manager which runs its own special applications program, but other arrangements are possible.